yousef-indja/sqaFinalAssessment/README.md

   - Minimum and maximum score <b>[40 Mins]</b>

 <br>
 These estimates were chosen based off prior experience of developing code to tackle similar problems, while also taking into consideration test-driven development, and the added time that comes with writing these tests.
+I have also put down shorter times for implementaing summary calculations for a specific criterion as I will be able to use mostly the same code as I used for summary calculations of a rubric.
 <br>
 <b>Velocity Metric</b><br>
 Sprint velocity refers to teams analysing how much work they completed in previous sprints, and using that information to estimate how much work they can do in future sprints.
 This helps to better plan projects and predict how much work can be done in the next sprint, better calculate the number of resources and effort needed, and help senior management have a better idea of when to expect delivery of the product.<br>